pivoine31/esp32-weather-epd-pvmod/README.md

 The Web server terminates itself after 3 min without activity (by default), when the button is pressed again, or through "exit" on Web pages

 When no Wifi network is available, and the Web button is pressed, the weather station acts as an Access Point (SSID "ESP32-Meteo", password "Weather.32"); the Web server is acceeded in this case at address 192.168.4.1 in HTTP mode.
-In this case, the  "No Wifi" page is displayed, but with an icon in the upper left indicating Web access availability
+The  "No Wifi" page is displayed, but with an icon in the upper left indicating Web access availability

 If not interested by the Web server, there is a custom option in config.h to disable it (#undef WEB_SVR, or remove, or comment).
 Doing this, you may still enable the "automatic pop switch", and the "pop and vol" features